allenpinjic/mustar-project/README.md

 - During the validation, our slope was found to be **slighter steeper than Bleem et al. 2019**.
 This is because our power expansions only apply to the 1st order, and thus, our results do not represent a full computation in contrast to Grandis et al. 2021
 - Our **preliminary, simplistic prediction of the scatter was a range of 0.41 ± 0.06** and informs the accuracy of our prediction
-- Optimizing the definition of mu-star, we found that **R200 is the aperture where mu-star minimizes the scatter and maximizes the slope**
+- Optimizing the definition of MuStar, we found that **R200 is the aperture where MuStar minimizes the scatter and maximizes the slope**
-- We expected the results of the mu-star-to-halo mass relation will be within the range of 0.26 ± 0.125
+- We expected the results of the MuStar-to-halo mass relation will be within the range of 0.26 ± 0.125
 - The difference can be explained by the **additional variance introduced by the redshift evolution of the relation**
 - In addition, the Halo Mass Function or **HMF has an impact on our fit since we did not take it into account**